usmanovs/Salesforce-Interview-Handbook/questions/admin-questions.md

 [[↑] Back to top](#salesforce-admin-questions)

 ### What is a sandbox org?
 What are the different types of sandboxes in Salesforce?
-Sandbox org is basically a replica of the production org which can be used for various purposes including, but not limited to, development and testing.
-This is done in order to make the required changes in your production org, but without actually working on the production org.
-All the changes made in sandbox org does not affect your production org directly.
-These orgs are very useful in fixing bugs which can only be reproduced in the production environment.
-However, one can define as to what kind of copy needs to be created for the required purpose and the user has four options to select from:
+Sandbox org is a replica of the metadata (and data if it is a partial or full sandbox) from the production org.
+Sandbox can be used for development and testing.
+Metadata changes from sandbox can be migrated from sandbox to production using change sets.

 1) Developer Sandbox
 2) Developer Pro Sandbox